 - Use of a form called something other than a “Certificate of Insurance” as a means of evading the requirements of the law (the same rules apply however the form is titled);

-- Alteration of an ACORD form or other approved form; and
+- Alteration of an approved form;

 The purpose of this portal is to provide information to the Department regarding requests for improper certificates on the part of certificate holders and regarding the providing of improper certificates by insurance agents and companies.